rotorlab/chappy-android-sample/README.md

 # :fire: flamebase-database-android

-Real time JSON database (android client).
 Work with synchronized java objects stored as JSON objects.
+Check a sample above (Chappy app).

 ### What is this?
 Flamebase is an open source project that tries to emulate Firebase Database features as much as possible.
 In this repo you can find the proper lib for android client.